What is Waterfall?

 - A False Comfort of Understanding the Problem Space: Even if business requirements are clear, data scientists need to be able to explore their problem space before being able to determine if the problem is solvable and, if so, how they should execute their work.

-- Delayed Value Delivery: The extensive up-front planning delays the start of the execution phase, and, the entire project is delivering at the end.
+- Delayed Value Delivery: The extensive up-front planning delays the start of the execution phase, and, the entire project is delivered at the end.
 Consequently, stakeholders are not able to gain value until project completion.

 - Low-Quality Feedback: Without access to functioning pieces of the product, users are unable to provide effective feedback.